kbaseincubator/deploy_dev/docs/README-service.md

     docker build -t psmith/myservice:0.1 .

-## Add the service to the router configuration and restart the router
+## Add the service to the router configuration (or modify an existing service) and restart the router

 Modify the cluster.ini in the deploy_dev area to include your service.